mk270/whitakers-words/philosophy.md

 expected that application of single tricks will solve most of the resolvable difficulties.
 It would be impractical to mechanically apply several tricks in series to a word.
-A large stem population reduces the likelyhood of multiple tricks being required.
+A large stem population reduces the likelihood of multiple tricks being required.
 If the dictionary is heavily and redundantly populated, tricks are rarely necessary (and therefore not an overall processing burden) and largely successful (if the input word is a valid, but unusual, variant/construction).